kubernetes/enhancements/keps/sig-node/20200310-ensure-secret-pulled-images.md

 ### Goals

-Add a `kubelet` flag for `ensureSecretPulledImages` (or something similarly named) as a security posture enhancement of the kubelet configuration that, if true, would force `kubelet` to attempt to pull every image that was pulled with image pulled secret based authentication, regardless of the container image pull policy.
+Modify the current pullIfNotPresent policy management enforced by `kubelet` to ensure the images pulled with a secret by `kublet` since boot.
+During the EnsureImagesExist step `kubelet` will require authentication of present images pulled with auth since boot.

-Optimize to only force re-authentication for a pod when the secret used to pull the container image is not present.
-IOW if an image is pulled with authentication for a first pod subsequent pods that have the same authentication information should not need to re-authenticate.
+Optimize to only force re-authentication for a pod container image when the secret used to pull the container image is not present.
+IOW if an image is pulled with authentication for a first pod, subsequent pods that have the same authentication information should not need to re-authenticate.

+Images already present at boot or loaded externally to `kubelet` or successfully pulled through `kubelet` with no imagePullSecret/authentication required will not require authentication.

 ### Non-Goals